brianhaferkamp/image/README.md

 **Disclaimer**

 This is a concept and not a real magazine (at least not yet).
 All photos are restricted by copyright and are not free to be used or distributed.
+All names are fictional.
+Any resemblance to real photographers is purely coincidental.